List Of Essential Vitamins For Turtles [& Sources]

 Is Vitamin D Important for Turtles?

-This is about equivalent to spending 8-10 hours in direct sunlight or under a UV light bulb.
+This amount of sun exposure is roughly the same as spending 8-10 hours in direct sunlight or under a UV light bulb.

 When To Give Your Turtle a Vitamin D3 Supplement?